RedHatWorkshops/red-hat-sso/labs/lab04-integrate-ldap/ocp/README.md

 ```
 oc project myproject
 oc create serviceaccount useroot
+oc login -u system:admin
 oc adm policy add-scc-to-user anyuid -z useroot
 ```

-Next, login to your webconsole and create your ipa server with the following parameters, in the `myproject` project.
+Next, login to your web console as 'developer' and create your ipa server with the following parameters, in the `myproject` project.
 The defaults should be fine.

 ![freeipa-parameters](images/freeipa-parameters.png)